mwrnd/notes/XDMA_Communication/README.md

 ![PCIe ID Settings](img/XDMA_Settings_PCIe_ID.png)

 The XDMA Driver will create a `/dev/xdma0_?` file for each channel.
 Multiple channels allow multiple programs or threads to access the AXI blocks in your design.
-For AXI4-Stream designs, each channel has its own circuit.

 ![Memory Mapped DMA Channels](img/XDMA_Block_Properties_DMA_Channels.png)